Seteeri/particle/doc/UI.md

   STR:

     * For X-Pair CDR NIL, make pair
+      * matches expected typing behavior
       * Not common for cdr to be non-NIL atom so default to make pair
         * con-b-pair-x/mak-str-y-b = ins pair
         * aka improper list
-      * usr can use alt-reg to repl atom
+      * use alt-reg to repl atom
       * other fn is mak-str-x-a/b = repl atom
+      * also applies to Y-Pair CDR NIL

     ATOM: